sford4186/Employee-Tracker/README.md

 # Employee-Tracker

+## Description
-this app creates an Employee Management System using node, inquirer, and MySQL.
+This Employee Tracker application is designed to create a solution in managing a company's employees using node, inquirer, and mySQL.